compulim/generator-azure-web-app/README.md

   * Also serve bundled `dist/bundle.js`
 * `api/` will be served by Express router at [`prodserver/controllers/api.js`](prodserver/controllers/api.js)
 * Otherwise, will be redirected to [`web/public/index.html`](web/public/index.html)
-  * This is for supporting single-page application
+  * To support single-page application

 ### Express production server (on IIS with iisnode)

-To run the Express server under IIS, host the folder `dist/iisapp/` under IIS.
+To run the Express server under IIS, host the folder `dist/iisapp/` under IIS with [iisnode](https://github.com/tjanczuk/iisnode).

 iisnode configuration is located at `prodserver/web.config`.
-There are some overrides:
+We have overrode some defaults:

 * `node_env` set to `production`
-  * We assume hosting the site in IIS is always production ready
+  * We assume hosting the site in IIS is always in production mode
   * Express is faster when environment variable `NODE_ENV` is set to `production`, details [here](http://apmblog.dynatrace.com/2015/07/22/the-drastic-effects-of-omitting-node_env-in-your-express-js-applications/)
 * Look for Node.js binaries at `C:\Program Files\nodejs\6.1.0\node.exe`
-  * This is to support multiple Node.js versioning on Azure Web App
+  * To support multiple Node.js versions on Azure Web App

 ## Packing for Azure Web App